andrewwoods1/andrewwoods1.github.io/_posts/2018-09-26-Just-how-improved-are-Leeds-United.md

 ![Img1](/images/1718xg.png "1718xg")

 Comparing this season's xG ratio to that of the second half of last season shows how each team's rating has changed.
-Not surprisingly, Leeds' by this measure Leeds are the most improved side in the division.
+Not surprisingly, by this measure Leeds are the most improved side in the division.

 ![Img1](/images/1819imp.png "improvement")

 With the squad used to this point made up almost entirely of players at the club last season, the improvement that Bielsa has brought about is remarkable.

+All in all, while Leeds may have benefitted so far from some excellent finishing, which may or may not continue throughout the season, there is a lot of evidence to suggest that Leeds have been good value for the results they have put together so far, and this is not yet another false dawn.